How do I make my apartment minimalist without it looking empty?

 Go Antique Or Vintage

 Antique and vintage shops are perfect places to find these unique accent pieces.
 You might find a kooky end table, antique movie posters, or any number of things that give a very distinct feel to your home.
-Don’t get carried away and start filling your home with antiques, but choose a few pieces now and then that brings something special to your apartment.
+Don’t get carried away and start filling your home with antiques, but choose a few pieces now and then that bring something special to your apartment.

 Don’t Forget The Bathroom